exyxwd/model-inversion/README.md

 The code in `/black_box/C2FMI` is based on the paper *"Z. Ye, W, Luo and M. L. Naseem, et al., C2FMI: Corse-to-Fine Black-box Model Inversion Attack", TDSC, 2023.*

 The code is modified and adapted on the repository [2022YeC2FMI](https://github.com/MiLabHITSZ/2022YeC2FMI).
 That repository did not implement the option to only use the top-x prediction scores for the attack, althrough the paper did mention that they experimented with it and also showed figures of it.
 This version implements that feature too.
+For evaluation (and for the pretrained target model) the [FaceScrub](https://www.kaggle.com/datasets/rajnishe/facescrub-full) dataset was used.

 ## Results